History of Odia Cinema

 One of the most sensitive films made in the 1900s was Malajanha (1965).
 It was directed by Nitai Palit.
 This Odia film is a sensitive melodrama about an unmarried couple in which the woman ends up committing suicide because of the persecution of the people of her village.
 Another musical drama, Arundhati (1967) also made an impact with the audiences.
 It was directed by Prafulla Sengupta.

 Odia Film in National Hemisphere

-But the first Oriya film that bagged the National award was Sri Lokenath in 1960.
-This film too was directed by Prafulla Sengupta.
-This was a great achievement as far as Oriya films were concerned as the industry till then was in a nascent stage.
+The first Odia film that bagged the National award was Sri Lokenath in the year 1960; it was the directorial venture of the reputed Odia director Prafulla Sengupta.
+This was a great achievement as far as Odia films were concerned as the industry till then was in a nascent stage.
 In this very year Prasantha Nanda also fetched the National Award as best actor for the film Nau Bau.
-With two National awards in its kitty the Oriya film industry appeared on the national level.
-Prasantha Nanda went ahead and became one of the most celebrated stars in the Oriya film industry.
+With two National awards in hand the Odia film industry appeared on the national level.
+Prasantha Nanda went ahead and became one of the most celebrated stars in the Odia film industry.
 He was an actor, director, screenplay writer, and lyricist and even as a playback singer.
-He has contributed greatly to the development of the Oriya films.
+He has contributed greatly to the development of the Odia films.